-Back in March, new policies and procedures for prenatal care and labor & delivery were literally being devised and implemented on the fly.
-Months later, things have “normalized” (HAH) a little bit, but many particulars still remain in flux — and so do variations in practice depending on where you live.
+Waaayyy back in March 2020 — omg was that seriously a year ago? — new policies and procedures for prenatal care and labor & delivery were literally being devised and implemented on the fly.
+Months later, things have “normalized” (HAH) a little bit, although some particulars still remain in flux — and so do variations in practice depending on where you live.

 - The Society for Maternal-Fetal Medicine recommends that no support persons or visitors be allowed to accompany women for in-person prenatal appointments;

 - Some practices have cut a couple/few certain nonessential prenatal appointments entirely;